Etidronate (By mouth)

 When This Medicine Should Not Be Used

 How to Use This Medicine

-- It is best to take this medicine on an empty stomach.
-Take this medicine with a full glass (6 to 8 ounces) of water at least 2 hours before or 2 hours after eating.
+- Swallow the tablet whole with a large glass (6 to 8 ounces) of water at least 2 hours before or after eating.

 - Do not lie down for at least 30 minutes after you take this medicine, and do not lie down until after you have eaten.

-- If this medicine upsets your stomach, ask your doctor if you can take two smaller doses instead of one larger dose.
+- If this medicine upsets your stomach, ask your doctor if you can take two smaller doses instead of one large dose.
 Do not change without talking to your doctor, though.

 - Paget disease: This medicine may work slowly, so you may not feel better until you have been using it for awhile.
 Do not stop taking your medicine unless your doctor tells you to.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.